 Born in 1916, Margaret Ward describes her life as a ‘winding lane’ because of the many twists and turns it has taken.
 Her autobiography describes her childhood in Rottingdean, growing up amongst a loving family in the picturesque Sussex seaside village.
-For Margaret, ‘nowhere in the world is there such a lovely place’ to grow up.

 Margaret also wrote a follow-up memoir of life in the village, Memories of Rottingdean 1920-1945.